zakariajaadi/WinePredictionMlops/README.md

 ## 📊  Dataset

-This project uses the **Red Wine Quality dataset from the UCI Machine Learning Repository** to predict the quality of red wine based on various chemical properties, such as alcohol content, acidity, and pH, to assist winemakers in assessing and improving their product.
+This project uses the **Red Wine Quality dataset from the UCI Machine Learning Repository** to predict the quality of red wine based on various chemical properties, such as alcohol content, acidity, and pH.

 - [Download Red Wine Quality Dataset (UCI)](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv)